phlalx/sawadee/README.md

 * `dht/test/test_krpc_packet.ml`
 * `dht/test/test_dht.ml`

 The first two are simple `Ounit` tests for the corresponding module.
-The last one is an integration test for the DHT.
+The last one is an integration test for the DHT, it tests store and retrieve operations in a clique of nodes.

 They are bound to the `runtest` directive in `jbuilder`.
 They can be run with `jbuilder runtest`.